 Colombian coffee is traditionally washed, but the more innovative farms are all experimenting with naturals, honeys and even experimental processing such as lactic and acetic fermentation.

-A washed coffee from Huila will represent some of the best classic Colombian coffee that you can find while an experimental lot from somewhere like the organic farm La Palma y El Tucan should be able to knock your socks off.
+A washed coffee from Huila will represent some of the best classic Colombian coffee that you can find while an experimental lot from somewhere like the organic farm La Palma y El Tucan should be able to impress even the most discerning coffee snob.

-If you can some of the Tabi varietal from a reputable roaster, I’d also highly encourage you to try it out.
+If you evencounrter the Tabi varietal from a reputable roaster, I’d also highly encourage you to try it out.